Books Kinokuniya: Store

-Since 2000, Kinokuniya in the US has capitalized on the growing popularity of Japanese TV / anime by stocking both English- and Japanese-language books and manga, as well as other Japanese TV / anime-related paraphernalia.
+Since 2000, Kinokuniya in the US has capitalized on the growing popularity of Japanese popular culture by stocking both English- and Japanese-language books and manga, as well as other Japanese TV, film and gaming-related merchandise.
 The New York City branch in Rockefeller Center was the best-known, encompassing, lengthwise, an entire city block.
 A new store has recently opened on Avenue of the Americas, near Bryant Park, replacing the old store, which closed at the end of 2007.
 The bookstore located at 1073 Sixth Ave includes three floors.
-Along with manga and anime, the top floor has an in-store cafe with products from nearby Cafe Zaiya, where customers are offered a range of bubble teas, cakes, sandwiches and bento boxes.
+The top floor has an in-store café with products from nearby Cafe Zaiya, where customers are offered a range of fresh sandwiches, cakes, bento boxes and bubble tea.
 The middle floor concentrates on English books of all types, while the basement level houses Japanese books and magazines, as well as a wide variety of stationery.

 Books Kinokuniya is known for the immense size of its bookshops.
-For more than 10 years in its store in Ngee Ann City, Singapore, was the largest bookshop in South East Asia, until the opening of the new Gramedia flagship store in Jakarta in 2007.
+For more than 10 years, its store in Ngee Ann City, Singapore, was the largest bookshop in South East Asia, until the opening of the new Gramedia flagship store in Jakarta in 2007.

+On January 13, 2010, Kinokuniya opened its first branch in Hong Kong.

-Fellow international bookstore chain Page One (headquartered in Singapore) began as the magazine agent for Kinokuniya but later became independent.
+Fellow international bookstore chain Page One (headquartered in Singapore) began as the magazine agent for Kinokuniya, but later became independent.

-On September 22, 2017, Kinokuniya opened its first branch in Vietnam via Hanoi.
+On September 22, 2017, Kinokuniya opened its first branch in Vietnam.